moxuse/Yodaka/README.md

  { target :: WebGLRenderTarget, scene :: Scene }
 ```

-Structure of WebGLRenderTarget and its scene. ([See this great article](https://threejsfundamentals.org/threejs/lessons/threejs-rendertargets.html)).
-Yodaka's `render` function will compose it and add to `Port` which share context with rendering view on Kusabi editor.
+Structure of WebGLRenderTarget and its scene. (about WebGLRenderTarget, [See this great article](https://threejsfundamentals.org/threejs/lessons/threejs-rendertargets.html)) Yodaka's `render` function will compose it and add to `Port` that shares the context with rendering view on Kusabi editor.

 [Source](https://github.com/moxuse/Yodaka/blob/master/src/Graphics/Yodaka/RenderTarget.purs#L15)

-This list don't discribe whole of library.
+This list don't discribe whole of Yodaka functions.
 Just collected what seems important.

-Next step..., [Tutorial](https://github.com/moxuse/Kusabi/wiki/Tutorial) will coming up soon.
+Next step..., [Tutorial](https://github.com/moxuse/Kusabi/wiki/Tutorial) will coming soon.